 Lightheadedness is prone to occur with unhealthy practices such as lunch skipping—which could obviously leave you feeling dizzy at some point.
 A feeling that can go away with some considerable amount of rest.

-However, fainting, dizziness, or a feeling sometimes referred to as lightheadedness could be a sign of something serious like an impending heart attack.
-In case you experience dizziness along with back pains, vomiting, shortness of breath, and fainting, you may be having a heart attack.
+However, fainting, dizziness, or a feeling sometimes referred to as lightheadedness could signify something serious like an impending heart attack.
+If you experience dizziness and back pains, vomiting, shortness of breath, and fainting, you may be having a heart attack.
 Time is of the essence, and you, therefore, must immediately seek medical help.

 Research has shown that this lightheaded feeling is the second most common sign of a heart attack for women.